ojalaquellueva/TNRSapi/README.md

 ## I. Introduction

 TNRSbatch API is an API wrapper for TNRSbatch, a command line adaption of the  [Taxonomic Name Resolution Service (TNRS) web interface](http://tnrs.iplantcollaborative.org/) (Boyle 2013).
-For information on TNRSbatch, see `https://github.com/ojalaquellueva/TNRSbatch`.
-For information on the original TNRS, see `https://github.com/iPlantCollaborativeOpenSource/TNRS`.
+For information on TNRSbatch, see the [TNRSbatch repo](https://github.com/ojalaquellueva/TNRSbatch).
+For information on the original TNRS code base, see [https://github.com/iPlantCollaborativeOpenSource/TNRS].
 Also see References (at end) for information on component applications GN Parser (Mozzherin 2008) and Taxamatch (Rees 2014).

 ## II.
 Dependencies
 * **TNRS MySQL database**